US forces launch raid in Syria, civilians also reported dead

 Pentagon press secretary John Kirby said in a brief statement that the mission was a success.
 “There were no U.S. casualties.
 More information will be provided as it becomes available.”

-Several residents told The Associated Press they saw body parts scattered near the house that was raided in the village of Atmeh, in Syria's rebel-held Idlib province near the border with Turkey.
-They spoke on condition of anonymity for fear of reprisals following the raid, which they say involved helicopters, explosions and machine-gun fire.
+Several residents told The Associated Press they saw body parts scattered near the site of the raid, a house in Syria's rebel-held Idlib province.
+They spoke on condition of anonymity for fear of reprisals, and said the raid involved helicopters, explosions and machine-gun fire.

+It was the largest raid in the province since the 2019 U.S. assault targeting the Islamic State leader Abu Bakr al-Baghdadi.
+Idlib is an Al-Qaida stronghold and home to several of its top operatives.
+But other militants have also found refuge in the region, which is broadly controlled by Turkey-backed fighters.

+There were diverging reports on how many people were killed.
+The Associated Press saw body parts around the house, and blood inside the building.

-The Pentagon provided no details on who was the target of the raid, or if any enemies or civilians on the ground were killed or injured.
-Idlib is home to several top al-Qaida operatives and other militant groups.
+The Pentagon provided no details on who was the target of the raid, or if any combatants or civilians on the ground were killed or injured.

 There was at least one major explosion.
 A U.S. official said that one of the helicopters in the raid suffered a mechanical problem and had to be blown up on the ground.
 The U.S. official spoke on condition of anonymity to discuss details of the military operation.